Haripriya9851/Yelp-Restaurants-Topic-Modelling---NLP/README.md

 - Topic 22 is related to Music and clubbing
 - Topic 14 is related to hotel location and hospitality

-# Reviewing Positive Topics
+# Finding Positive and Negative Topics using LDA for Planet Hollywood Resort & Casino

-Comig to positive reviews, most of the topics have same frequent words meaning that there are no intense review that users have provided explaining a disappointing/upset situation.
+Coming to positive reviews, most of the topics have same frequent words meaning that there are no intense review that users have provided explaining a disappointing/upset situation.

-## Topic 1:
+## Topic/Bubble 1: Reviewing Positive Topics

-nice, view, location, stay, casino, time, comfortable, clean, recommend,restaurant, eat, music, resort, spa, atmosphere, value, fee
+Frequent words: nice, view, location, stay, casino, time, comfortable, clean, recommend,restaurant, eat, music, resort, spa, atmosphere, value, fee

 it's obvious that all these are totally happy and satisfied words from the users.

-Marketing director's point of view: It's evident that customers are happy with the food,casino, atmosphere,cleanliness, friendly staffs and accessible location of the hotel.
+**Marketing director's point of view:** It's evident that customers are happy with the food,casino, atmosphere,cleanliness, friendly staffs and accessible location of the hotel.

+## Topic/Bubble 5: Reviewing Negative Topics
+Frequent words(with lambda=0.87) :upgrade, offer, construction, outdated, staff, completely, clean, price, check, look, cigarrette-smoke, manager,rude

+It's evident that this topic is regarding the outlook, maintenance of the hotel and professionalism of staffs.

+**Marketing Director's Point of View:** Customers look for hotels with friendly, attentive staffs and check-out services.
+Also, renovated, clean and well maintained bright outlooks appeals customers.

+## Topic/Bubble 4: Reviewing Negative Topics
+Frequent words:(with lambda=0.4)

+front-desk, 1 hr, nightmare, unacceptable, wait, time, pay, staff, dirty, pool, clean, service, charge,resort_fee

+From the frequent words it's evident that this topic is on front desk assistance,room services and checkout experiences.

+**Marketing Director's point of view:** Rapid room sevices, good hospitality front desk assistance improves customer satisfaction
 ### Differences in topics mentioned by satisfied and dissatisfied customers

 There are topics where satisfied customers are happy with the resort's cleanliness, accessible location, amenities of the resort like casino, spa, pool, restaurant's food quality and comfortable stay at the resort.